 According to a 2014 World Health Organization Report cancer cases are

-expected to surge 57 percent worldwide in the next 20 years and because
+expected to surge 57 percent worldwide in the next 20 years.

 One of the first to offer new prostate cancer treatment